“Uplink established, we’re good to go. Viv, can you hear us?”

 “Terribly sorry for the delay,” Vivien says, taking care to upright himself very slowly upon leaving the crawlspace.
 “This will need some time to warm up.”

-“Well, you can show me something else while we wait," Iyen suggests, sitting up from the ledge of a different bench than the one Vivien left him on.
-“Maybe when I take my leave, I can exit through it, and if I don't pop back in from the respawn vats minutes later, you'll know it's up to code."
+“Well, you can show me something else while we wait,” Iyen suggests, sitting up from the ledge of a different bench than the one Vivien left him on.
+“Maybe when I take my leave, I can exit through it, and if my name doesn’t get sent to the clinic’s regeneration queue, you’ll know it’s up to code.”

 “Right then, perhaps I can get you the other logbooks?” he asks, hoping it will buy him time to move for the extract.

-“No need," the Subterranean dismisses, “I've already looked through all of them."
+“No need,” the mantler dismisses, “I’ve already looked through all of them.”

 “Indeed.
 And since we’ve got so much time, why not walk me through storage procedures?”